Romania PM urges president to reappoint him

 Ponta said the USL alliance of leftists, liberals and conservatives was “united, lucid and cohesive” despite its different ideologies and would focus on a new IMF deal.

-Basescu would follow the constitution in appointing the next premier, a spokesman said, calling on all lawmakers to stop trying to pressure the president.
-Basescu will hold talks with parties over the next days before making a nomination.
+Basescu’s spokesman said the president would follow the constitution in appointing the next premier and called on all lawmakers to stop trying to pressure him.
+Basescu will hold talks with parties over the next few days before making a nomination.

 Under Romanian law, Ponta’s current government remains in power until the new cabinet is approved by parliament.
 Two failed attempts to form a government within 60 days of the first nomination automatically trigger early polls.